yury-lysogorskiy/lammps/doc/src/package.rst

           *on*  = use device acceleration only for pair styles (and host acceleration for others) *threads/per/atom* args = Ntpa
-          Ntpa = # of threads per atom for multiple GPU threads over the neighbor list per atom *omp* args = Nthreads keyword value ...
+          Ntpa = # of threads per atom for multiple GPU threads over the neighbor list per atom *pair/team/size* args = Nteamsize
+          Nteamsize = # of threads per block used for the pair compute kernel *nbin/atoms/per/bin = Natomsperbin
+          Natomsperbin = # of atoms per bin used for neighbor list builds *omp* args = Nthreads keyword value ...
       Nthreads = # of OpenMP threads to associate with each MPI process zero or more keyword/value pairs may be appended